Skip to Content

 7. Octagonal Seven Story Stone Pagoda

-The pagoda is stunning because the platform features a lotus pedestal and each side is adorned with flowers.
-Each tier is also carved with various intricate designs so we recommend you try to find it.
+Now classified as an official Korean treasure, the pagoda platform features a lotus pedestal and each side is decorated with flowers.
+Each tier is also carved with various intricate designs so we highly recommend you try to find this stunning pagoda within Changgyeonggung Palace.

 8. The Placenta Chamber

-When a new baby was born into the Joseon Dynasty (1392-1910), his or her naval string was then kept in a very special jar and buried in the placenta chamber.
+One of the most interesting things to see at Changgyeonggung Palace is the placenta chamber and stele of King Seongjong.
+When a new baby was born into the Joseon Dynasty (1392-1910), his or her naval string was kept in a very special jar and then buried in a placenta chamber.

 The Grand Greenhouse in Changgyeonggung Palace with a maze